 Formal Operational Stage | 11 and up | Abstract thought and deductive logic |

-An Overview of Piaget’s Stages
+An Overview of Jean Piaget’s Theory

 What made Piaget’s stages so unique and revolutionary?

 - Piaget was one of the first to suggest that the way children think is fundamentally different than that of adults.
-Prior to Piaget, the prevailing belief was that children were simply smaller versions of adults and that their thinking was simply less competent than that of adults.
+Prior to Piaget, the prevailing belief was that children were smaller versions of adults and that their thinking was simply less competent than that of adults.
 Piaget’s work demonstrated that children think about the world differently than adults do.

 - During the earliest stages of development, children learn about the world primarily through their senses.
-As development progresses, children’s intellectual abilities become increasingly sophisticated, eventually allowing kids to think and reason about abstract concepts and problems.
+As development progresses, children’s intellectual abilities become increasingly sophisticated, eventually allowing them to think and reason about abstract concepts and problems.

-It was his work in Alfred Binet’s laboratory in Paris that Piaget developed an interest in children’s cognitive development.
-Charged with interpreting the results on the standardized intelligence tests that Binet had developed for the French government, Piaget was interested in why children answered questions incorrectly.
+It was through his work in Alfred Binet’s laboratory in Paris that Piaget developed an interest in children’s cognitive development.
+Charged with interpreting the results of the standardized intelligence tests that Binet had developed for the French government, Piaget was interested in why children answered questions incorrectly.
 Upon questioning kids about their answers, he realized that how they responded depended upon their level of intellectual development.

 His observations of his young nephew and later his own children added to his growing theory of childhood cognitive development.